 “Conversations with Nicholas Kralev” relies on sponsorship and contributions to remain free for viewers.
 If you like what you see, please consider making a pledge, so we can produce more episodes.

-- Nicholas Kralev is an author and expert on diplomacy, world affairs and global travel.
-He hosts the weekly TV program "Conversations with Nicholas Kralev."
+- Nicholas Kralev is an author, journalist and entrepreneur.
+His areas of expertise are international diplomacy, global aviation and communications.
 A former Financial Times and Washington Times correspondent, he has traveled around the world with four U.S. secretaries of state — Hillary Clinton, Condoleezza Rice, Colin Powell and Madeleine Albright.
-He has flown over 2 million miles and visited 84 countries.
+He has flown over 2 million miles and visited more than 90 countries.

 Subscribe to updates

 - Mapping out path in Foreign Service